Student Experience

 • Chemistry or Honors Chemistry

-• World History/Global Studies or AP World History (two semesters)
+• World History or AP World History

 • Theology 2